limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 ![screenshot-6](/assets/images/posts/pinkys-palace-walkthrough/screenshot-6.png)

 The form on this page pointed to `login.php` and any failed login attempts were logged at `logs.php`.
-Here's an example when I used the credential (`admin:admin`).
+Here's an example when I used the credential (`admin:admin`) to log in.

 ![screenshot-7](/assets/images/posts/pinkys-palace-walkthrough/screenshot-7.png)